YAL-Forks/39dylib/README.md

 - **Android version:** port in progress.
 - **Windows version:** fully ported!

+## How to compile

+On Mac OS X, simply open the Xcode project, select your target (Mac or iOS), and hit Build.
+The finished dylib will appear wherever you store your DerivedData.

+On Windows and Linux, simply open the Code::Blocks cbp file.
+Build and enjoy. :)

+Makefiles and other goodies for Android are comming soon.

 ## Licence

 39dylib is licensed under the GNU Lesser General Public Licence licence, version 2.1.
 You can read a copy of the licence [here](http://www.gnu.org/licenses/old-licenses/lgpl-2.1.en.html).